Top 5 magical moments in the Scottish Highlands

 Very quickly, I stopped looking for Nessie.
 Instead, I allowed myself to soak up the highland atmosphere.
 There’s a reason people are flocking to Inverness after watching the series Outlander.
 In the first episode, the heroine Claire is bewitched by modern-day Druids dancing around ancient stones in a forest under the moon.
 She returns and, touching one of the stones, falls through to the 18th century.

 The magical quality of the region is captured beautifully in Outlander, which is what’s inspiring so many tourists to visit.
 And the mystical quality is captured in the myth of the Loch Ness monster, another reason tourists flock here.
 These stories spring from the earth here … and I’m sure many visitors find their own stories.
 Here are some of mine.
 These were my top five special moments in Inverness and Loch Ness, Scotland.
+You can also check out some other excursions from Inverness here.

 1. Staying in the village of Drumnadrochit